Valerie Eisler: Early life

-Nazi persecution after the Anscluss
+Nazi persecution after the Anschluss

 Immediately after the 'Anschluss' of Austria with Nazi Germany in March 1938, the Eisler villa was 'Aryanized', that is, forcibly transferred to non-Jewish owners.
 The company, a wholesaler of beans, lentils and seeds, was liquidated by the Aryanization office known as the "Vermögensverkehrsstelle".
 Eisler had given the art collection to a forwarding agent for transfer abroad, but the most valuable graphic holdings were placed by the Nazi's Central Office for the Protection of Monuments in Vienna on the so-called "Reich List" in 1940, which banned their export.
 They were sold by the lawyer Dr. Morawetz.

-Some of Eisler's art was acquired for Hitler's planned Führer Museum, others for the Albertina in Vienna.
+Some of Eisler's art was acquired for Hitler's planned Führermuseum, others for the Albertina in Vienna.
 Most of Eisler's artworks were sent to the Neue Galerie of the Joanneum in Graz.

-On January 11, 1942, the Nazis deported Valerie Eisler to Riga where she was murdered in the Holocaust.
+On 11 January 1942 the Nazis deported Valerie Eisler to Riga where she was murdered in the Holocaust.

 Eisler had three sisters: Malvine Malva Weiss, Julius Zwicker, and Grete Zwicker.